Museum Huelsmann

 7. January 2023

-Last summer, I had the pleasure of photographing Laura and Benjamin at their wedding.
-The Huelsmann Museum is a fantastic location for a wedding.
-It's also not far from the couple's photoshoot.
-There are great spots for a couple's photoshoot in Ravensberger Park right in front of the Huelsmann Museum.
+Last summer, I had the pleasure of photographing Laura and Benjamin at their wedding as a wedding photographer.
+The Museum Huelsmann is a great location for a wedding.
+The couple shoot location is also close by.
+Right in front of the Museum Huelsmann, there are great spots for a couple shoot in Ravensberger Park.

 Hans